phelph/OOP/README.md

-# OOP
+# Text Based Game
+This is a little text based RPG
-Repo to learn and practice Object Oriented Programming with python
+I never did anything like this before and its just a little side project to learn and practice oop in python